Vyral/sandy-eagon-blog/_posts/2017-01-20-why-we-dont-chase-the-almighty-dollar.md

 <br>
 <br>**When I’m in sales, there is a transaction happening, but what I’m thinking about is how I can serve you today.** If that means we make a transaction together, great!
 If not, I’m satisfied as long as I know that I helped you.
 My clients know that about me, which make them comfortable to introduce me to their friends, family and colleagues.
 <br>
 <br>Just yesterday, some clients and I let go of a project we had been working on for six months.
 It was an arduous process, and we weren’t sure it was going to work, but we gave it a shot anyway.
 When the numbers didn’t add up in the end and my clients asked to kill the deal, I understood completely.
-My job is to serve you—not the almighty dollar.&nbsp;
+My job is to serve you—not the almighty dollar.

 <br>If you’re looking to buy or sell real estate, please give me a call or shoot me an email.
 If I’m not the right person for the job, I promise you I’ll find someone who is.
 I look forward to helping you!